App design is more science than art. There are some critical steps in the app design phase that can make or break your app development process.

 A good UX wireframe should include:

-Also see these signs you need a UX audit, a breakdown of the UX audit process. and what goes into a full-scope UX audit and redesign.
+Also see these signs you need a UX audit, a breakdown of the UX audit process, what goes into a full-scope UX audit and redesign and how to incorporate user-friendly design in e-commerce apps.

 Note: If the purpose or function of any elements on the UX wireframe is not overtly clear, it’s good practice to include labels and annotations to help clarify these for stakeholders.